 - Staff ramp up plan (when people are to be brought into the team as per their skillset needs),

-…amongst other aspects such as training needs, safety needs etcetera shown in the mind map above.
+…among other aspects such as training needs, safety needs and so on, as shown in the mind map above.

 A sample resource needs on the engagement on a time scale, is shown below –